susjoh/Intro_to_R/README.md

 Course notes: 20191008_Using_R_as_a_Research_Tool.pdf

-Presentation: Using R as a Research Tool.pptx
+Presentation: Using R as a Research Tool Presentation.pdf

 Advanced exercises: Advanced Exercises for Keen Beans.pdf